bjoernQ/IntelliJJUnitPatcher/README.md

+# DEPRICATED AS OF Android Studio 1.1-beta3 / Android Gradle Plugin 1.1.0-rc1 - WON'T WORK ANYMORE AND YOU SHOULD USE THE NOW BUILT IN FUNCTIONALITY

 # JUnitPatcher for Android Studio

 This is a very simple plugin which should enable the execution of JUnit tests in the JVM from inside Android Studio.